Colby Corino

-Colby Steven Corino (born August 28, 1996) is an American professional wrestler performing for the National Wrestling Alliance (NWA), where he is a former NWA World Junior Heavyweight Champion, and also appears on the independent circuit.
-He is the son of former NWA Worlds Heavyweight Champion and ECW World Heavyweight Champion Steve Corino.
+Colby Corino (born August 28, 1996) is an American professional wrestler.
+He is the son of professional wrestler Steve Corino.
+He is currently signed to the National Wrestling Alliance (NWA), where he is a former one-time NWA World Junior Heavyweight Champion.
+He is best known for his tenure with Ring of Honor (ROH) and CWF Mid-Atlantic.

 Professional wrestling career

-Early career (2014–2023)
+Early career (2001–2015)

+Corino wrestled his first match in 2001 as a child, teaming with his father to defeat Don Montoya and Reckless Youth in a tag team match promoted by the United Wrestling Coalition (UWC).
+He made further appearances with the UWC in 2006 and 2008.
+He began wrestling regularly on the independent circuit in 2009.

+From 2013 to 2015, Corino used the ring name "American Tiger", suggested by his father.

+Ring of Honor (2014–2016)

-Corino signed a contract with Ring of Honor in 2014 and debuted soon after, joining The Decade and aligning himself with B. J. Whitmer, Jimmy Jacobs and Adam Page as their "young boy".
-The addition of Corino to The Decade caused friction between Whitmer and Jacobs, leading to a match between the two at Supercard of Honor IX, won by Whitmer in what would go on to be Jacobs' final match in Ring Of Honor.
+Corino signed a contract with Ring of Honor in 2014 and debuted the following year, joining The Decade and aligning himself with B. J. Whitmer, Jimmy Jacobs and Adam Page as their "young boy".
+The addition of Corino to The Decade caused friction between Whitmer and Jacobs, leading to a match between the two at Supercard of Honor IX, won by Whitmer in what would go on to be Jacobs' final match in Ring of Honor.
 After Jacobs' departure, as part of the "young boy" storyline, Whitmer would regularly berate, embarrass and even attack Corino in front of his father, then-color commentator and former professional wrestler Steve Corino.
-Whitmer disbanded the stable in 2016.
+Whitmer disbanded The Decade in 2016.

 In early 2016, Corino participated in the ROH Top Prospect Tournament.
 He competed in the first round on January 9, where he was eliminated by Punisher Martinez.

+Various promotions (2016–2023)

 On November 17, 2016, it was announced Corino would be joining the New Japan Pro-Wrestling Dojo to train as a young lion.

 Corino formed the "Ugly Ducklings" stable with Lance Lude and Rob Killjoy.

-Alongside his Ugly Duckling stablemates, Corino made a guest appearance in the TNA special Total Nonstop Deletion, as part of the Tag Team Apocalypto.
+In December 2016, Corino - alongside his Ugly Duckling stablemates - made a guest appearance in the Total Nonstop Action Wrestling (TNA) special Total Nonstop Deletion, as part of the Tag Team Apocalypto.
 He was quickly eliminated by Decay (Abyss and Crazzy Steve).

-WWE (2020)

-Corino appeared on the August 17, 2020 edition of WWE RAW Underground, losing to Erik of the Viking Raiders as well as the September 4 edition of 205 Live against Mansoor.
+Corino appeared with WWE on the August 17, 2020 episode of RAW Underground, losing to Erik.
+He also appeared on the September 4 episode of 205 Live, losing to Mansoor.